karacca/beetle/README.md

 Collect feedback & bug reports on your Android apps into your GitHub Issues.

+## Introduction & Features

+Beetle is a lightweight Android library that enables your users to submit feedback from their applications.
+It uses GitHub API and collect users feedbacks as GitHub Issues like [this one](https://github.com/karacca/beetle/issues/30).

+* Shake gesture detection for starting a feedback process
+* Collect information about the device.
+You can also add extra information you may add using `Beetle.configure { put() }`
+* Users can add Title & Description about the Issue they are having
+* Users can assign developers & labels to the Issue
+* Current screenshot will be added to the Issue and also can be edited by the user
+* JIRA Integration (Coming soon 🚀)

 ## Screenshots

 <img src="docs/images/feedback.png" alt="Feedback" width="270"/> <img src="docs/images/edit.png" alt="Edit" width="270"/>